Argentina makes payment to Paris Club, loses reserves to cope with domestic demand of foreign currency

 Argentina Tuesday made a payment to the Paris Club which resulted in the country's reserves falling to the US $ 42,837 million, it was reported.

-The disbursement of around US $ 220 million has sank the administration of President Alberto Fernández into further uncertainty.
-Although the unofficial peso / dollar exchange rate fell slightly Tuesday, it remains to be seen what will happen in the coming days with a state less powerful to intervene in the currency markets.
+The disbursement of around US $ 220 million has sunk the administration of President Alberto Fernández into further uncertainty.
+Although the unofficial peso/dollar exchange rate fell slightly Tuesday, what will happen in the coming days with a stateless powerful to intervene in the currency markets remains to be seen.

 Tuesday's was the first partial payment announced by Economy Minister Martín Guzmán after reaching an understanding through which maturities were extended until March 31, 2022, thus allowing the country to avoid default.

-In return, Argentina agreed to pay US $ 430 million in installments up to that date, well below the US $ 2.4 billion it had to initially disburse.
+In return, Argentina agreed to pay US $ 430 million in instalments up to that date, well below the US $ 2.4 billion it had to initially disburse.

 “In the 8-month period, instead of facing the approximately US $ 2,400 million programmed, a set of payments will be made that will total around US $ 430 million,” Guzmán had announced.
 “It implies a financial relief for Argentina of 2,000 million dollars,” he had added.